Possible uses for event waiting lists

 Finally, there is one more common case scenario that can greatly benefit from using a waiting list feature, this being exclusive or limited custom events, such as the example below:

 Caroline is the owner of an upscale culinary school in New York and offers many general cooking classes and programs.
 Every few months, she also offers a private group cooking retreat in a popular restaurant.
-This cooking retreat is highly sought after, with much more interest than available spaces allow, and preference is given to students that have taken previous classes.
+This cooking retreat is highly sought after, with much more interest than available spaces allow, and preference is given to students who have taken previous classes.

 By using the waiting list feature, Caroline can easily collect registrations beyond the limited amount of spaces and have ongoing lists from which to choose and best organize participant groups for her future private cooking retreats.